-- Suicide, attempted suicide, or intentional self-inflicted injuries - Declared or undeclared act of war - An accident that occurs while you are serving on full-time, active duty in the armed forces of any country or international authority - Illness, disease, pregnancy, childbirth, miscarriage, bodily infirmity, or any bacterial infection other than bacterial infection caused by an accidental cut or wound - Travel or flight in any vehicle or device for aerial navigation, including boarding or alighting, while: - The vehicle is used for test or experimental purposes - You are operating, learning to operate, or serving as a member of the crew except while riding solely as a passenger, mechanic, substitute flight attendant, or acting as a crewmember on any aircraft owned by or under contract to American Airlines - Being operated under the direction of any military authority other than transport-type aircraft operated by the Military Airlift Command (MAC) of the United States of America or a similar air transport service of any other country.
+- Suicide, attempted suicide, or intentional self-inflicted injuries. - Declared or undeclared act of war (Under SRAI Benefit, hostile acts of foreign governments are not covered within the U.S.) - An accident that occurs while you are serving on full-time, active duty in the armed forces of any country or international authority. - Illness, disease, pregnancy, childbirth, miscarriage, bodily infirmity, or any bacterial infection other than bacterial infection caused by an accidental cut or wound. - Travel or flight in any vehicle or device for aerial navigation, including boarding or alighting, while: - The vehicle is used for test or experimental purposes. - You are operating, learning to operate, or serving as a member of the crew except while riding solely as a passenger, mechanic, substitute flight attendant, or acting as a crewmember on any aircraft owned by or under contract to American Airlines. - Being operated under the direction of any military authority other than transport-type aircraft operated by the Military Airlift (MAC) of the U.S. or a similar air transport service of any other country. - Commuting to and from work (SRAI Benefit).